Bhai Rupa: The title of "Bhai"

 The guru in recognition of devotion, honoured Roop Chand with the title of "bhai" (own brother) and put him in charge of the spiritual welfare of the new region of Malwa and the country south of Sutlej.
 With his own hands Guru Ji made Bhai Roop Chand the masand of the area and put on his forehead the tilaka, (saffron mark of leadership) and gave a karchha, a long spoon, asking him to run langar to feed the poor and the needy.
 This karchha is a symbol of veneration for the family.
 The guru also remarked that even fresh cut wood would burn like dry wood in the langar fire.
 This can be seen even now at Dyalpura Bhai village at any time.

+Notable places

+There are various historic places to visit.
+Most of them are Sikh Religious places.